Tech stocks lead indexes lower on Wall Street; eyes on Fed

-Stocks fell in morning trading on Wall Street Wednesday and bond yields rose as investors try to estimate how quickly the Federal Reserve will move to pull back on its support for the economy and switch to fighting inflation.
+Stocks fell in morning trading on Wall Street Wednesday and bond yields rose as investors try to estimate how quickly the Federal Reserve will raise interest rates and take other steps to fight inflation.

+The S&P 500 was 1.3% lower in morning trading.
+Investors are waiting for the release of the minutes from the Fed’s last policy meeting, which could shed more light on how drastically the central bank will reverse measures meant to keep long-term rates low.
+A day earlier, Fed Governor Lael Brainard said that process could start as soon as May and at a rapid pace.

 Inflation is running at a four-decade high and threatens to crimp economic growth.
 Higher prices on everything from food to clothing have raised concerns that consumers will eventually pull back on spending.
 Russia's invasion of Ukraine has added to those worries pushing energy and commodity prices, including wheat, even higher.